 Unfortunately, I believe that soy milk is much worse than conventional cow's milk.
 Although the idea of substituting milk with soy milk is a great concept, the effect on your body can be less than kind.

-And the effects on men's health are downright scary.
+The effects on men's health are downright scary.
 Because of its plant estrogen, soy can cause abnormal growth of breast cells in males, known unflatteringly in the general parlance as "man boobs."
 And, according to Men's Health, a Harvard study published last year in the journal Human Reproduction also found a strong association between men's consumption of soy foods and decreased sperm counts.
 These effects can be emasculating, both physically and psychologically.

 Now, let's talk about the thyroid.
 The plant estrogen in soy damages more than the reproductive system in adults and children.
 People who consume high amounts of soy protein energy bars, often complain of fatigue, low energy, depression, hair loss, damaged skin, and weight gain - all symptoms of low thyroid function.
 When tested for hypothyroidism, those than rely on soy as a protein source, almost always test positive.